tesseract-ocr/tessdoc/TrainingTesseract-4.00---Replace-Top-Layer.md

 Hindi to Bihari
 ----------

-This example uses hin.traineddata (Hindi) for 4.0.0-alpha and builds on it with modified langdata for bih (Bihari languages) using the replace top layer method of training to create bin.traineddata.
+This example uses hin.traineddata (Hindi) for 4.0.0-alpha and builds on it with modified langdata for bih (Bihari languages) using the replace top layer method of training to create bih.traineddata.

 ---